pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

 if the objective of this PDEP is to prevent bugs, then this is also not desirable: someone might set ``1.5`` and later be surprised to learn that they actually set ``1``.

+There are several downsides to option ``3``:
-Option ``3`` would be inconsistent with the nullable dtypes' behaviour.
-It would also add complexity to the codebase and to tests.
-It would be hard to teach, as instead of being able to teach a simple rule, there would be a rule with exceptions.
-Finally, it opens the door to other exceptions, such as not upcasting to ``'int16'`` when trying to set an element of a ``'int8'`` ``Series`` to ``128``.
+- it would be inconsistent with the nullable dtypes' behaviour;
+- it would also add complexity to the codebase and to tests;
+- it would be hard to teach, as instead of being able to teach a simple rule, there would be a rule with exceptions;
+- there would be a risk of loss of precision;
+- it opens the door to other exceptions, such as not upcasting to ``'int16'`` when trying to set an element of a ``'int8'`` ``Series`` to ``128``.

 Option ``1`` is the maximally safe one in terms of protecting users from bugs, being consistent with the current behaviour of nullable dtypes, and in being simple to teach.